Azure-Samples/mxchip-gifs/README.md

 6. Use the `exit` command and watch the terminal to confirm that your MXCHIP is connected successfully.
 7. You're done!
 Next step.

+#### Device troubleshooting
+- If you're having difficulty configuring your device in the terminal:
+  - **Connecting your device to wifi:** Follow the configure wifi step in the following doc https://microsoft.github.io/azure-iot-developer-kit/docs/get-started/
+  - **Setting the connection string**: In VS Code, hit Ctrl (or Cmd on OSX) + P to bring up the Command Palette, then type **Azure IoT Device Workbench: Configure Device Settings > IoT Hub Connection String** and paste your device connection string in the box.

 ### 3. Upload code to your MXCHIP

 1. [Install Visual Studio Code](https://code.visualstudio.com/docs/setup/setup-overview) if you have not already.